ChetanR01/dsabda/README.md

 # dsabda
-* Only for study and reference purpose Please Don't use this exam
+* Only for study and reference purpose Please Don't use this in exam